 v) Cambium layer:

-If the bark is removed from any region the Cambium layer gets exposed and the cells cease to be active that is inactive resulting in the death of a tree.
+If the bark is removed from any region, the cambium layer gets exposed, and the cells cease to be active that are inactive, resulting in the death of a tree.

 vi) Inner bark:

 It is the inner skin of the layer covering the cambium layer from the injury.

 It consists of wood fiber and is a stream’s outer cover or skin.

 It prevents the tree from injuries and weathering action.

 viii) Medullary ray:

 It is the radial ray from the pith to the cambium layer.